Downloads

 dx upgrade

-command will upgrade your DNAnexus SDK to the latest recommended version.
-The dx upgrade
+command, without arguments, to upgrade to the latest recommended version:$ dx upgrade

 Upgrading to v0.325.1